 - Stiff ankle dorsiflexion

 - Family history

-In addition to these factors, diseases like gout, collagen disorders, infectious diseases, metabolic disorders, systemic lupus erthrymatosus, rheumatoid arthritis, renal failure, psoariasis, and seronegative arthritis can affect the Achilles tendon
+In addition to these factors, diseases like gout, collagen disorders, infectious diseases, metabolic disorders, systemic lupus erythematosus, rheumatoid arthritis, renal failure, psoriasis, and seronegative arthritis can affect the Achilles tendon

-Blood group O is also associated with higher risk of Achilles tendinosis.
+Blood group O is also associated with a higher risk of Achilles tendinosis.

 - Athletic activities esp jumping and running